-Because much of our work is confidential, what’s here is just an overview of what we’ve done.
-Contact us and we’ll tell you more.
+Because much of the work is confidential, what’s here is just an overview.
+Say hi and I’ll tell you more.

 Data & healthcare

-For a big data analytics healthcare client we developed a set of tools that examined the complex interactions between thousands of genes in numerous contexts.
+For a big data analytics healthcare client Triplecode developed a set of tools that examined the complex interactions between thousands of genes in numerous contexts.
 The results discovered new areas of research interest and gave new understandings of what personalized therapies may work best.

-WIth a huge range of products and digital interfaces, HP was delivering an increasingly fragmented customer experience.
+With a huge range of products and digital interfaces, HP was delivering an increasingly fragmented customer experience.
 As part of a global rebranding, I worked with HP to develop a company-wide user interface strategy.
 The result brought rationality and consistency, as well as signature interactions, to all customer touchpoints.
 More

 People want more than a presentation of data.
 They need to understand it and be able to use it.
-The challenge is recognizing that each person has unique needs.
+The challenge is that each person has unique needs.

-We develop creative and innovative tools that enable each user to create their own paths through the information.
-The result is that each person makes their own discoveries and gains personal insights.
+I’ve developed creative and innovative tools that let each user discover their own path through the information.
+The results are unique individual discoveries and personal insights.

 A platform that can showcase everyone

 The Los Angeles chapter of AIGA, the professional organization for design, needed to better connect with its members.
-We opened the design process of their website to all members.
+I opened the design process of their website to all members.
 The resulting platform allowed the community to engage in a variety of new ways and served as a model for the national organization.

 A magical compass with which to explore and discover

 The startup MoodLogic was creating a new way for people to discover music.
 They had a big and complex set of data, but no intuitive or understandable way for the casual listener to use it.
-After a deeply collaborative research phase, we developed of a set of interfaces that emulated the way people use music.
+After a deeply collaborative research phase, Triplecode developed of a set of interfaces that emulated the way people use music.
 The results classified songs in terms of moods and listening environments, and gave a hands-on and fluid experience for exploring the data.
 More

 Open Innovation to transform an organization